Errol Brown: Recognition

 In 2003, Queen Elizabeth II named Brown a Member of the Order of the British Empire (MBE) for "services to popular music for the United Kingdom".
 In 2004, he received an Ivor Novello Award for outstanding contributions to British music.

 Personal life and death

-Brown was born in Kingston, Jamaica, on 12 November 1943, but moved to Britain when he was 11 years old.
+Brown was born in Kingston, Jamaica, on 12 November 1943, but moved to the Streatham district of south London when he was 11 years old.
 His father, Ivan, was a police officer, and his mother, Edna, died when Brown was 19 years old.
 After leaving school, he worked as a clerk.

 Brown married Ginette Marie in 1976, and they had two daughters.
 Brown owned National Hunt racing horses, including Gainsay, who won the Ritz Club Trophy at Cheltenham in 1987.

 Brown, known for his signature bald head, first adopted the look after he was encouraged by friends to shave all his hair off as a joke.
 He liked the way it looked, and remained with a shaven head for the rest of his life.

-Brown died from liver cancer at his home in The Bahamas on 6 May 2015, at the age of 71.
+In 2000, Brown moved to the Caves Village section of Nassau, Bahamas.
+He died from liver cancer at his home on 6 May 2015, aged 71.